Michail P. Petropouleas

-Michail P. Petropouleas (or Michael P. Petropouleas/Greek: Μιχαήλ Π. Πετροπουλέας, 1911–2010) was born in the Maniot village of Aghios Nikon, Greece and was a distinguished Major General (Signals Arm, OF-7) of the Hellenic Army.
+Michail P. Petropouleas (or Michael P. Petropouleas/Greek: Μιχαήλ Π. Πετροπουλέας, 1911–2010) was born in the Maniot village of Aghios Nikon, Greece and was a distinguished Major General (Signal Corps, OF-7) of the Hellenic Army.
 He developed a significant military activity with participation in the World War II and he was awarded with all decorations, commendations and medals provided for his rank.
 After his military discharge, he successfully served as chief executive officer (CEO) and chairman of the Hellenic Telecommunications Organisation from 1974 to 1976.

 Education & Educational Work

 Following his graduation from the High School of Areopoli, Mani, Greece in 1929, Michail Petropouleas pursued higher military and academic studies.
 Specifically, he studied at the Hellenic Army Academy, the Military School of Transmissions, the Infantry School, the Supreme Joint War College, the Hellenic National Defence College as well as the Panteion University.

-His educational work was also notable and interestingly, he was appointed as a professor at the Hellenic Army Academy and he taught twice at the Hellenic National Defence College.
+His educational work was also notable and interestingly, he was appointed as a professor at the Hellenic Army Academy and he taught at the Hellenic National Defence College for a two year tenure.